Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 Zoning Laws

-Keeping chickens in the backyard can vary by municipality or area and is often regulated by local zoning laws.
+Keeping chickens in the backyard can vary by municipality or area and is often controlled by local zoning laws.

-It is best to check with your local government or zoning office to see if keeping chickens is permitted in your area.
+It is best to check with your local government or zoning office to see if keeping chickens is allowed in your area.

 Number of Chickens